 Command strips are great for posters.
 They're easy to stick and remove.
 They're an easy way to hang posters without damaging any paint.

 Mounting tape is for more substantial pieces.
-If you don't want to use nails or tacks, this is a good option.
-It's good for objects weighing several pounds.
-It's a bit much for a regular poster but will work in a pinch.
-However, don't expect it to release easily if you want to remove it.
+This is a good option if you don't want to use nails or tacks that create tiny holes.
+It's suitable for objects weighing several pounds.
+It's a bit much for a regular poster, but it will work in a pinch.
+However, don't expect mounting tape to release quickly if you want to remove it.
+Mounting tape can bond well to the wall very quickly, so if you're looking for a temporary way to hang a poster without damaging the wall, take a look at the command strips or painter's tape as an option.
 Now let's talk about dorm living.

-Especially if you’ll lose your deposit or get charged for any damage to the walls in your room.
-College is already as expensive enough without any extra cost.
-Even though you'll only be here for a short time, you'll still want to have the best-decorated dorm room, so you'll actually like staying there.
+Especially if you lose your deposit or get charged for any damage to the walls in your room, college is already as expensive enough without any extra cost.
+Even though you'll only be here for a short time, you'll still want to have the best-decorated dorm room, so you'll like staying there.

 Make sure to read the dorm rules before you hang anything up.
 Then once you've got the green light, arm yourself with mounting putty, double sided tape, or 3M strips.
 You should be good to go with these cheap tools you can get just about anywhere!
 Whatever you do, don't use duct tape on your dorm walls!
 It can get too sticky and leave gunk when you take your posters down at the end of the year.